calfav/PLATINUM-CONSULTS-SALES-ANALYSIS/README.md

 ## Project Overview

-This data analysis project aims to provide insight into the sales performance of an e-commerce store over the past year.
+This data analysis project aims to provide insight into the sales performance of Platinum Consults over the past year.
 By analyzing various items and aspects of sales data, I seek to identify trends to aid the management in making strategic decisions for the coming year and gain a deeper understanding of the company's performance.

 ## Data sources